RaulColino/theme_kit/bricks/theme_kit/README.md

 ```

 4. Then, inside the package folder (e.g. `/packages`),
-run mason make theme_kit to replace and generate the necessary files for
+run `mason make theme_kit` to replace and generate the necessary files for
 the theme.

 ```bash
 mason make theme_kit
 ```

 5. Follow the instructions to complete the installation.
 Make sure the name of the theme is the same as the package name.
+For example, in this case we use `my theme` as the theme name and `mt` as the prefix.
 ```bash
 What is the name of the theme? (theme kit) my theme What is the prefix you want to use in your theme classes? use lowercase, no spaces.
 Recommended to be 2-3 characters long. (tk) mt